asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 ### Assembling the new JinDisk-encrypted image

-Once the reference image is ready, one can assemble the new JinDisk-encrypted on different TEE platforms.
+Once the reference image is ready, one can assemble the new JinDisk-encrypted on TEE/non-TEE platforms.

-Download JinDisk source code.
+Download the JinDisk source code.

 ```bash
 mkdir -p /home/jindisk && cd /home/jindisk
 git clone https://github.com/jinzhao-dev/jinzhao-disk.git
 ```

 For TDX, certain patches need to be applied and specific commands must be utilized in order to build the new image.
-This step can be skipped if no TEE platform is available.
+This code-patching step can be skipped if no TEE platform is available.

 ```bash
 cd /home/jindisk/jinzhao-disk/
 git apply demos/encrypted-vm-image/in-vm/TDX/0001-Add-TDVM-Encrypted-image-boot.patch
 ```

-Copy the (newly patched) JinDisk source code to the reference TDVM image by following the steps below with the [copy-into-image.sh](./copy-into-image.sh) script.
+Copy the (newly patched, if existing) JinDisk source code to the reference TDVM image by following the steps below with the [copy-into-image.sh](./copy-into-image.sh) script.

 ```bash
 cd /home/jindisk/jinzhao-disk/demos/encrypted-vm-image